secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 Rank 2 & 3 accounts are re-ranked on a monthly basis, and should any meet the criteria to be a Rank 1 account, their rank will be updated and the account auto assinged to a Pooled AE.

-If they are re ranked from Rank 2/3 to Rank 1, it will be due of 1 of 3 scenarios;
+If they are re-ranked from Rank 2/3 to Rank 1, it will be due of 1 of 3 scenarios;

 1. Renewal Uptier = An increase in CARR moved them to Rank 1
 2. Non renewal Uptier = A recent change in funding or LAM Dev count moved them to Rank 1.
 3. New Account moving from FO to Pool = A new account enters the Pool that hits the criteria to be a Rank 1.

-Rank 1 accounts will not be re ranked on a weekly basis.
-They will only be re ranked at time of renewal.
+Rank 1 accounts will not be re-ranked on a monthly basis.
+They will only be re-ranked at time of renewal.
 This means that the Pooled AE owning this account will own them throughout their subscription term.

 If an account churns, it is possible that the account will be downtiered, and moved to the Pooled Sales User.

 If an AE engages with a Rank 2/3 account via a case (Rank 2/3 account case creation is detailed below), they can nomiate the account to be uptiered to a Rank 1.

-They can only do this if stict criteria is met;
+They can only do this if strict criteria is met;

-1a.
-The account was enriched incorrectly, i.e the website does not match the company name.
+1. The account was enriched incorrectly, i.e the website does not match the company name.
 This would mean that industry, funding, LAM dev count are void and the autmated rank cnnot be relied upon, AND
 2. The renewal date is not in the next 30 days, AND
 3. The AE has engaged, and logged an activity on the contact/ acount/ case/ opp within the last 7 days, AND
 4. Add on/ License increase quote with nARR >$0 has been created.